carriercomm/go-to/SecurityReport.md

 and a project plan specifying the tasks and dependencies associated with the implementation of security]

+Microsoft Threat Modeling Process was used for threat modeling.
+It has the following stages:

+1. Identify Security Objectives
+2. Perform an application design overview
+3. Perform a decomposition
+4. Identify Threats
+5. Identify Vulnerabilities

+STRIDE was used to perform a decomposition of a system.
+DREAD was used to perform a ranking of found security threats.

 ## Selection of Tools, Methodologies and Frameworks for Security Testing

 [documentation of choice of toolset utilised as part of the security implementation including rationale for choice, level of default security provision, and the manner in which you have further hardened the system.]

+I picked Microsoft Threat Modeling Process because it's very practical and well documented.
+It suggests using STRIDE and DREAD which are also very practical compared to OCTAVE or CVSS.

 ## Technical Testing Approach